beyzanc/dotnet-web-api-demo/README.md

 This repository contains a RESTful API for a task management system.
 The API allows users to perform various operations related to tasks, such as creating tasks, updating task details, retrieving tasks based on different criteria, and more.
 The API is built using ASP.NET Core and utilizes FluentValidation for input validation.

-## Project Structure

-- **Task.cs**: Defines the **Task model class** with properties such as Id, Title, Description, Deadline, IsCompleted, Priority and list of Tags.
-- **TasksController.cs**: Contains the **TasksController class**, which handles various **HTTP requests** related to tasks.
-It includes methods for retrieving tasks, creating a new task, updating task details, deleting a task, sorting and filtering tasks.
-The controller is responsible for processing the requests and generating appropriate responses.
-- **TasksValidator.cs**: Defines the **TasksValidator class**, which extends **AbstractValidator<Task>**.
-It contains validation rules for each property of the Task model using **FluentValidation's fluent API**.
-The TasksValidator class ensures that the input data for tasks meets the specified criteria and is valid before further processing.

 ## Usage

 1. Clone the project from Github by running the following command in a terminal: